-- Encourage learners to share the Learning Agreement section of their CPAF.
-This will detail any factors that might impact their learning, a SWOC and some ideas of their personal goals. - Discuss and finalise personal goals.
 Personal goals are different from the learning outcomes of the placement but may be linked.
-The learner should identify the goals, based on previous placement feedback and opportunities available, and draft them in a SMART format.
-The educator should ensure they are SMART and appropriate for that placement area. - Observe learners in practice regularly.
-This will help you to ascertain the current level of ability, development areas, support needed and the appropriate level of independence to allow. - Set a date and time for the halfway and final appraisals (see below).
+The learner should identify the goals/aims, based on previous placement feedback and opportunities available, and draft them in a SMART format.
+The educator should ensure they are SMART and appropriate for that placement area.

+• Observe learners in practice regularly.

+This will help you to ascertain their current level of ability, development areas, support needed and the appropriate level of independence to allow.

+• Set a date and time for the halfway and final appraisals (see below).